-The Housatonic Valley Waldorf School community is a unique and ever-evolving tapestry that weaves together people from diverse social, economic and national backgrounds with different beliefs, racialized and gendered identities, family structures, abilities, and life experiences.
-We strive to respect and honor these differences in the life and activities of our school responsibly, with clarity, historical accuracy, and purpose.
+The Housatonic Valley Waldorf School community is a unique and ever-evolving tapestry that weaves together people from diverse social, economic, and international backgrounds with different beliefs, racialized and gendered identities, family structures, abilities, and life experiences.
+We are committed to respecting and honoring these differences in the life and activities of our school responsibly, with clarity, historical accuracy, and purpose.

 Our Faculty and Staff:

+Fundamental to Waldorf education are a cultivation of trust, personal responsibility, and self-reflection.
 As conscientious role models to our student body, HVWS faculty and staff work very hard together daily through critical self and group reflection to ensure that no individual, nor any group, is left out, tracked, neglected, or otherwise alienated.
-We do not avoid conversations; we have conversations, even if they are tough, in order to promote a healthy environment for everyone.
+We do not avoid conversations; we have conversations, even if they are challenging, in order to promote a healthy environment for everyone.

 Our Students and Families:

 Honoring and exploring diversity is an essential strength to both our community and the education we offer.
-Students benefit from a deep and rich understanding of the world that is inclusive of many perspectives and differing experiences.
-In return, HVWS students are thoughtful, confident, capable, caring and responsible young people whose education serves them well beyond Newtown, Connecticut.
+Students benefit from a deep and rich understanding of the world that is inclusive of all perspectives and experiences.